Space-time design for deep joint source channel coding of images Over MIMO channels: Experiments

 \subsection{Results}

-\figtradeoff We will compare the proposed DeepJSCC approaches with a separation-based ideal benchmark, where we will assume that the transmitter knows the instantaneous channel capacity\footnote{Note that in practice, the transmitter does not know the channel capacity, thus it should compress the image at a lower rate to avoid outage\cite{layered_broadcast}.} that could be achieved at each channel block, given by:
+\figtradeoff We will compare the proposed DeepJSCC approaches with a separation-based bound as a benchmark by assuming that the transmitter knows the instantaneous channel capacity\footnote{Note that in practice, the transmitter does not have CSI, thus it should compress the image at a lower rate to avoid outage\cite{layered_broadcast}.} that could be achieved at each channel block, given by:

-We then evaluate the PSNR achieved at the AP when BPG compression is used for compressing the image at the rate imposed by $C(\bm{H})$, and averaged these over the dataset.
+We then evaluate the average PSNR when BPG compression is used for compressing the image at the rate imposed by $C(\bm{H})$, and average these over the dataset.

-We first compare the performance of the two schemes with the benchmark in Fig.~\ref{fig:fig_tradeoff} for $N_t = 2, N_r \in \{1,2,4\}$ and bandwidth ratio $\rho = 1/8$.
+We first compare the performance of the two schemes with the benchmark in Fig.~\ref{fig:fig_tradeoff} for $N_t = 2, N_r \in \{1,2,4\}$ antennas, and a bandwidth ratio of $\rho = 1/8$.
 We highlight that the CA modules introduced in Sec.~\ref{sec:method} are used to adapt to different SNR regimes ranging from $9$ dB to $17$ dB.
-As can be seen from the figure, for different number of receive antennas, the relative performance between the diversity and multiplexing schemes changes.
+As can be seen from the figure, for different numbers of receive antennas, the relative performance between the diversity and multiplexing schemes changes.
 To be specific, when $N_r = 1$, the diversity scheme is much better than the multiplexing scheme even in the high SNR regime.
 For $N_r = 2$, the multiplexing scheme outperforms the diversity scheme when $SNR > 16$ dB.
 For $N_r = 4$, the multiplexing scheme is superior at all SNR regimes.
 These results are aligned with those in \cite{jsccmimogaussian}, where it is shown that the optimal multiplexing gain increases when the system has more number of antennas, or equivalently, a better diversity-multiplexing trade-off.
 The intuition is that, when the SNR is low, diversity is more beneficial as it increases the reliability of transmission.
 However, as the SNR increases, since reliability is warranted, it becomes more beneficial to exploit the transmit antennas for multiplexing to reduce the end-to-end distortion.